Sociology: Culture

-Sociologists' approach to culture can be divided into "sociology of culture" and "cultural sociology"—terms which are similar, though not entirely interchangeable.
-Sociology of culture is an older term, and considers some topics and objects as more or less "cultural" than others.
+Sociologists' approach to culture can be divided into "sociology of culture" and "cultural sociology"—terms that are similar, though not entirely interchangeable.
+Sociology of culture is an older term, and it considers some topics and objects as more or less "cultural" than others.
 Conversely, cultural sociology sees all social phenomena as inherently cultural.
 Sociology of culture often attempts to explain certain cultural phenomena as a product of social processes, while cultural sociology sees culture as a potential explanation of social phenomena.

-For Simmel, culture referred to "the cultivation of individuals through the agency of external forms which have been objectified in the course of history."
+For Simmel, culture referred to "the cultivation of individuals through the agency of external forms which have been objectified in the course of history".
 While early theorists such as Durkheim and Mauss were influential in cultural anthropology, sociologists of culture are generally distinguished by their concern for modern (rather than primitive or ancient) society.
 Cultural sociology often involves the hermeneutic analysis of words, artefacts and symbols, or ethnographic interviews.
-However, some sociologists employ historical-comparative or quantitative techniques in the analysis of culture, Weber and Bourdieu for instance.
+However, some sociologists employ historical-comparative or quantitative techniques in the analysis of culture, such as Weber and Bourdieu.
 The subfield is sometimes allied with critical theory in the vein of Theodor W. Adorno, Walter Benjamin, and other members of the Frankfurt School.
 Loosely distinct from the sociology of culture is the field of cultural studies.
 Birmingham School theorists such as Richard Hoggart and Stuart Hall questioned the division between "producers" and "consumers" evident in earlier theory, emphasizing the reciprocity in the production of texts.
 Cultural Studies aims to examine its subject matter in terms of cultural practices and their relation to power.
-For example, a study of a subculture (e.g. white working class youth in London) would consider the social practices of the group as they relate to the dominant class.
+For example, a study of a subculture (e.g., white working-class youth in London) would consider the group's social practices in relation to the dominant class.
 The "cultural turn" of the 1960s ultimately placed culture much higher on the sociological agenda.

-Art, music and literature
+Art, music, and literature

 Sociology of literature, film, and art is a subset of the sociology of culture.
-This field studies the social production of artistic objects and its social implications.
+This field studies the social production of artistic objects and their social implications.
 A notable example is Pierre Bourdieu's Les Règles de L'Art: Genèse et Structure du Champ Littéraire (1992).
 None of the founding fathers of sociology produced a detailed study of art, but they did develop ideas that were subsequently applied to literature by others.
-Marx's theory of ideology was directed at literature by Pierre Macherey, Terry Eagleton and Fredric Jameson.
-Weber's theory of modernity as cultural rationalization, which he applied to music, was later applied to all the arts, literature included, by Frankfurt School writers such as Theodor Adorno and Jürgen Habermas.
+Marx's theory of ideology was directed at literature by Pierre Macherey, Terry Eagleton, and Fredric Jameson.
+Weber's theory of modernity as cultural rationalization, which he applied to music, was later extended by Frankfurt School writers such as Theodor Adorno and Jürgen Habermas to all the arts, including literature.
 Durkheim's view of sociology as the study of externally defined social facts was redirected towards literature by Robert Escarpit.
-Bourdieu's own work is clearly indebted to Marx, Weber and Durkheim.
+Bourdieu's own work is clearly indebted to Marx, Weber, and Durkheim.